SarahGrozav1/growwithmeblog/README.md

 #### Login Page

+- This feature is presenting login form wich is a part of django-allauth
 - This is login page where user can login if he already register once
 - It consists of navbar, hero-section and a footer